markpryk/UnityMBToolset/README.md

 - Designed for **Mount & Blade: Warband** modules.
 - Built for **Unity 6.4**.
 - Designed as an **Editor-only** toolset.
+- Windows Only. (planed Linux support in the future)

 ## Community